lacroixDj/stuart-api/README.md

 ![Get Couriers By Capacity](assets/6-get-couriers-by-capacity.jpg)

-### 4) - Get Couriers By Capacity and Proximity: consulting the list of Couriers which are closer to certain location with the necessary capacity, using radial search by geolocation.
+### 4) - Get Couriers By Capacity and Proximity Radius: consulting the list of Couriers which are closer to certain location using radial search by geolocation.

 Consult the list of available couriers whose capacity is greater than or equal to that required capacity, but also **whose geographical location is within a radius expressed in meters in relation to the coordinates of a specific reference point**.